Don't have time to read it all right now?

 Many processors use this model as a bait and switch tactic.
 They come to your business and offer you a 1.29% rate for all qualified cards, but never tell you the cost of mid-qualified and non-qualified cards.
 Since the processor is the one who determines which cards fit into which tier, you’re playing a game you can’t win.
 It’s like trying to play a child’s little league team against a Major League ball club.
 There’s no way that you’re going to win with this one.

 The third conventional pricing model is called flat rate.
 Pay Pal is a good example of a company that uses a flat rate pricing model.
-They may charge a flat rate of 3.1%.
-This rate includes all credit card processing fees.
+They may charge a flat fee of 3.1%.
+These processing rates includes all credit card processing fees.

 This can be a great pricing model for businesses with a very low average ticket.
 We would recommend this model if you average $5.00 or less per transaction or if you process less than $2,000 per month in credit cards.

-If you have a higher average ticket than $5 or process more than $2,000 in credit card payments, a flat rate model isn’t your best choice.
+If you have a higher average ticket above $5 or process more than $2,000 in credit card payments, a flat rate model isn’t the best choice for these business types.

-Membership pricing is a newer pricing model that has been making the rounds in the past year.
+Membership pricing is a newer pricing model that has been making the rounds in the past few years.
 This model has its advantages for the right type of business.
 With membership pricing, the business owner pays a monthly or annual membership fee to their credit card processor.

 These fees can range monthly from $29 to $59 or annually from $199 to $499.
 Once the business pays the membership fee, it will allow the business to receive an interchange pricing model at zero basis points of cost.